François Pinault: Personal life

 In 1962, he married Louise Gautier.
 They had three children: François-Henri, Dominique, and Laurence Pinault.
-The couple divorced five years later, and in 1970, Pinault married Maryvonne Campbell, an antique trader in Rennes who introduced him to the world of art.
-His first art purchases date back to this period.
+The couple divorced five years later, and in 1970, Pinault married Maryvonne Campbell, an antique trader.

 He is the father-in-law of the actress and producer Salma Hayek, who is married to his son François-Henri.

+In 2022, the primary school of Trévérien where Pinault was a pupil from 1941 to 1947, was officially renamed École primaire François Pinault.